cloudcampbd/cloudninja/README.md

 ### 3.10.
 Email
 The system has the capability to send emails to either all users or specific users.
 These emails can contain updates about news, links, meeting information, campaigns, and other relevant details.
 The notifications can be scheduled or sent manually.

+### 3.11.
+Subscription
+Each user will have option to subscribe to various modules.
+1. Group subscription - will get notification updates
+2. Project subscription
+3. Premium subscription - need to get invitation codes

 ## 4. Architecture and Technology Stack